 Quality indicators in residential aged care

-From 1 July 2019 all Commonwealth subsidised residential aged care facilities must collect and provide clinical quality indicator data to the Department of Health.
+All Commonwealth subsidised residential aged care services must collect and provide quality indicator data to the Department of Health against the following quality indicators:

 - Pressure injuries